dianahime/capstone-project/README.md

 ## Motivation

 The App was created as a capstone project for the neue fische Web Development Bootcamp.
-The idea for the project came to me as I often found myself wanting an easy way to remember <br /> if my cosmetics products are still good and safe to use after a longer period of time.
+The idea for the project came to me as I often found myself wanting an easy way to remember if my cosmetic products are still good and safe to use after a longer period of time.

 ## Screenshots

 ## Tech/framework used